slackapi/bolt-python/docs/_basic/acknowledging_events.md

 <div class="section-content">

-Actions, commands, and options events must **always** be acknowledged using the `ack()` function.
-This lets Slack know that the event was received and updates the Slack user interface accordingly.
+Actions, commands, and options requests must **always** be acknowledged using the `ack()` function.
+This lets Slack know that the request was received and updates the Slack user interface accordingly.

-Depending on the type of event, your acknowledgement may be different.
+Depending on the type of request, your acknowledgement may be different.
 For example, when acknowledging a menu selection associated with an external data source, you would call `ack()` with a list of relevant [options](https://api.slack.com/reference/block-kit/composition-objects#option).

 We recommend calling `ack()` right away before sending a new message or fetching information from your database since you only have 3 seconds to respond.